Gurugram Family Court – Mutual Consent Divorce at the Mini Secretariat

 Once proceedings are properly instituted, the court retains jurisdiction regardless of subsequent relocation.
 In mutual consent cases, the practical impact is simply logistical — the spouse who has moved still needs to appear on hearing dates.
 Coordination becomes a scheduling matter rather than a legal problem.
 If the relocation is abroad, we can apply for video conferencing or SPA arrangements for the remaining steps.

 The court, the building, and the procedural steps are the same — but the governing statute changes.
 Mutual divorce for Special Marriage Act couples is filed under Section 28 of that Act rather than Section 13B of the Hindu Marriage Act.
 The petition format, the jurisdiction recitals, and the decree language differ accordingly.
 This matters at the drafting stage — an incorrectly framed petition is returned at the registry.
-We handle both types and will ensure the petition is drafted under the correct provision from the start.
+We handle both types and ensure the petition is drafted under the correct provision from the start.

-From experience at this court, the most common delay triggers are: address proof that does not match the jurisdictional ground pleaded (very common in Gurugram given how frequently people change accommodation), a settlement agreement with undefined or conditional alimony terms, non-appearance of one spouse due to work travel, and cooling-off waiver applications that are poorly supported and get rejected, requiring a second application or High Court intervention.
+From experience at this court, the most common delay triggers are: address proof that does not match the jurisdictional ground pleaded — very common in Gurugram given how frequently people change accommodation — a settlement agreement with undefined or conditional alimony terms, non-appearance of one spouse due to work travel, and cooling-off waiver applications that are poorly supported and get rejected, requiring a second application or High Court intervention.
 Getting documentation right at the filing stage removes most of these risks.

 We Handle Gurugram Cases End to End